kstryfe/note/kafka.md

 - in practice superior to directly feeding into logstash
 - possible log4j concerns between zookeeper, elastic, etc.
 - kafka will autocreate topics, but you can also specify topics
+- kafka supports "parralel writing" by having each thread assigned to a separate partition, allowing for scaling.